Yashicaflex A Series

 Up to the end of 1950, the Rolleicord II series had a similar cable release arrangement with their Compur shutters.
 However, the centre lever combined both shutter tensioning and release.

 Below is a table that compares the feature sets of the four original “A” models against the “S”.
-The “A” models were released in the second half of 1954, the “S” maybe a little earlier than the others.
-The Yashica Flex B was still in production but near its end and the A-III and Yashicaflex C didn't arrive until probably later in 1955 and the A2 and A3 models later still.
+The “A” models were released in the second half of 1954 with the A-I and A-II quoted as October and the AS-II as November.
+The “S”, I believe, was a little earlier than the others.
+The Yashica Flex B was still in production but near its end and the A-III and Yashicaflex C didn't arrive until probably later in 1955 and the A2 and A (new model) models later still.
 Trim changes that applied across the whole of the range such as spool knob design and move of flash sync to the front (low set on “A” models, high set on “S”, a convention that carried through to the later Yashica A and premium models) are not included.
 (Note.
-Whilst this table relies on details found on actual cameras, I have not yet found any confirmed red windowed AS-I examples other than reference to its existence in both the original Yashicaflex A and AS user manuals from probably late 1954 and a later manual, probably from 1955 or 1956 - see further down.)
+Whilst this table relies on details found on actual cameras, I have not yet found any confirmed red windowed AS-I examples other than reference to its existence in both the original Yashicaflex A and AS user manuals from probably late 1954 and a later manual, probably from 1956 - see further down.)

 (Click on table for full screen view)